XansiVA/lyra-pkgmngr/README.md

 Be muted (reverted) to a previous version.
 Be removed cleanly.
-Be listed with full version and backup info.
+Be listed with full version and backup info. others are included in the documentation;

+**WARNING**
+This is still in early development age, may not currently work completely as expected, please send bugs to a pull request.

 All package information, including previous versions and metadata, is stored under:
 ```